 I was always the kid quietly doodling and drawing, dreaming and writing.
 So when it came time to choose a career, it was only natural that I would pursue a life in the arts.
 After some initial dualism studying both Literature and Fine Art I finally set the tiller firmly towards the painter’s life in my early twenties.

-I mastered the art of rendering objects and people realistically early in high school.
-I would use these skills to draw fantastical, allegorical worlds filled with dragons and symbolic items.
-Every image meant something more than just what it looked like.
-I think my avid interest in literature fueled these ideas and the desire to create the visual equivalent of a story.
-Once plopped into the world of art college (1978 – 1983) I was made aware that realism was considered passe, redundant.
-After all a photo could take care of recording what an item looked like quite ably!
+I mastered the art of rendering objects and people realistically early in high school and would bring fantastical, allegorical worlds filled with dragons and symbolic items to life.
+Every image was layered with symbolism and metaphor.
+An avid interest in literature and in writing fueled the ideas and the desire to create the visual equivalent of a story.
+Progressing into the world of art college (1978 – 1983) I was taught that realism was considered passe, redundant as, after all a photo could take care of recording what an item looked like quite ably!

-To this day however, I can’t shake my love of making something look real.
-In a way, spending the tremendous effort and time that it takes to depict a thing confirms it exists, that I know it, and by extension, that I exist!
-The magic of the studio is that, in the process of bringing into being an object, an idea, a question, I can extricate single gleanings of how my consciousness works.
+To this day however, I can’t shake my love of making things.
+In a way, spending the tremendous effort and time that it takes to bring something into existence brings into reality what was first a perception.
+The magic of the studio for me is that the process of bringing into being an object, an idea, a question extricates awareness and gleanings of how my consciousness works.
 By becoming cognizant of those workings, I come to know myself.